 - Introductory bonus: 50,000 Ultimate Rewards points after spending $4,000 in the first 3 months

-- Rewards: 3X points per dollar on travel and dining; 1X on everything else
+- Rewards: 3X points per dollar on travel (after using the full $300 travel credit) and dining; 1X on everything else

 - Perks: $300 annual travel credit, Priority Pass access, 50% bonus when redeeming through Chase’s travel portal, transfer points to partner airlines and hotels, primary car rental insurance